Charbel12323/ENSF480FinalProject/Backend/ReadMe.md

 ALso, any dpnedencies needed put in pom.xml.

-Finally, to get all teh data needed from the dataabse im going to put all the sql command i did and just copy it.
+Finally, to get all the data needed from the database im going to put all the sql command i did and just copy it.

 CREATE TABLE movies (
   movie_id INT NOT NULL AUTO_INCREMENT,